Progress Monitoring and Curriculum-Based Measurement

 If a Tier 2 student is responding well (trendline meeting or exceeding the aimline), they may be stepped down to Tier 1 with continued benchmark screening.
 If they are not responding, the decision moves to either intensifying the Tier 2 intervention or escalating to Tier 3.

 Weekly progress monitoring is the standard at Tier 3.
 Students at this tier are receiving intensive intervention and the decision-making pace should match the intervention intensity.
-Weekly data points allow the four-point rule to be applied after approximately four weeks, meaning a student who is not responding to Tier 3 intervention can be identified and referred for comprehensive evaluation within six to eight weeks rather than waiting months.
+Weekly data points allow the four-point rule to be applied after approximately four weeks, meaning a student who is not responding to Tier 3 intervention can be identified and referred for thorough evaluation within six to eight weeks rather than waiting months.

 ---